Housing Choice and Project-Based

 Who is eligible for the program?

-In general, the family's income may not exceed 50% of the median income for the county or metropolitan area in which the family chooses to live.
+In general, the family's income may not exceed 50% of the median income for the county where the family chooses to live.

 Households with members who have a criminal history including Meth production in a public housing program or Life-Time Sex Offender status may not be eligible for assistance from the program.